Freedom of speech is messy, which is why defending it is so important

-All the same, I defend their right to do what they do.
-Furthermore, I cannot recall a single instance where Project Veritas and its founder, James O’Keefe, have ever had to retract a news story they’ve published.
+All the same, I cannot recall a single instance where Project Veritas and its founder, James O’Keefe, have ever had to retract a news story they’ve published.
 The New York Times only wishes it could say the same.

 I must also confess I find it exhilarating when powerful people (particularly in the news media) are forced to reconcile their private statements with their public facade of journalistic objectivity.
 Project Veritas’ exposure of CNN as the propaganda arm of the Democratic Party is priceless — and entirely accurate.